enterpriseme-academy/aws-root-access-management/simple-static-website/README.md

 # Simple Static Website for AWS Root Access Management

 This static website provides a user-friendly interface to interact with the AWS Root Access Management API.
-You can view and delete S3 bucket policies, and manage root account credentials using your API Gateway endpoints.
+You can view and delete S3 bucket policies, and manage root account credentials using your endpoint.

 ## Features